hyperledger/fabric/docs/wrappers/peer_logging_postscript.md

 Here are some examples of the `peer logging setlevel` command:

-  * To set the log level for modules matching logger name prefix `gossip` to log level `WARNING`:
+  * To set the log level for loggers matching logger name prefix `gossip` to log level `WARNING`:

     ```
     peer logging setlevel gossip warning
-    2018-11-01 14:21:55.509 UTC [cli.logging] setLevel -> INFO 001 Log level set for module name/prefix 'gossip': WARNING
+    2018-11-01 14:21:55.509 UTC [cli.logging] setLevel -> INFO 001 Log level set for logger name/prefix 'gossip': WARNING
     ```

-  * To set the log level to `ERROR` for only the module that exactly matches the supplied name, append a period to the module name:
+  * To set the log level to `ERROR` for only the logger that exactly matches the supplied name, append a period to the logger name:

     ```
     peer logging setlevel gossip. error

-    2018-11-01 14:27:33.080 UTC [cli.logging] setLevel -> INFO 001 Log level set for module name/prefix 'gossip.': ERROR
+    2018-11-01 14:27:33.080 UTC [cli.logging] setLevel -> INFO 001 Log level set for logger name/prefix 'gossip.': ERROR
     ```

 ### Set Log Spec Usage

 Here is an example of the `peer logging setlogspec` command:

-  * To set the active logging spec for the peer where modules that begin with `gossip` and `msp` are set to log level `WARNING` and the default for all other modules is log level `INFO`:
+  * To set the active logging spec for the peer where loggers that begin with `gossip` and `msp` are set to log level `WARNING` and the default for all other loggers is log level `INFO`:

     ```
     peer logging setlogspec gossip=warning:msp=warning:info